 - Drawbacks of Traditional Inventory Management

 - Benefits of IoT enabled Inventory Management

 - Role of IoT in Inventory Management

 - How to Track Products Using IoT & RFID Tags

 Drawbacks of Traditional Inventory Management

 Inventory Management plays a major role in every industry.
 Previously it meant managing spreadsheets, physical checking, and storing of the stock.
-All of these incurred hefty expenses.
-Here are the other drawbacks of the traditional system:
+All these incurred heavy expenses.
+Let’s discuss the other drawbacks of traditional system: